 All Projects

-This dissertation explored how older pedestrians interpret external Human Machine Interfaces (eHMIs) in AV yielding scenarios, comparing visual, audio, and haptic communication to reduce uncertainty and improve real-world understanding.
+This dissertation explored how older pedestrians interpret external Human Machine Interfaces (eHMIs) in autonomous vehicle yielding scenarios, comparing visual, audio, and haptic cues to understand which combinations best reduced uncertainty and improved confidence, clarity, and perceived safety.

 Institution Birmingham City University